-Talk to any cat owner, and they’ll tell you their least favorite part of the job is cleaning the litter box.
+Talk to any feline owner, and they’ll tell you their least favorite part of the job is cleaning the cat's litter box.
 Nobody likes scooping out waste, but it’s a necessity (especially if you don’t want to be cleaning pee out of your favorite shoes).
 But once the chore is done, what do you do with it?
 Keep reading to learn how to get rid of used cat litter safely.

 Don’t scoop the litter directly into your trash can and allow it to sit in your home.
 This can quickly become smelly and create an unpleasant atmosphere for you and your guests.
 Plus, every time you open the trash can, cat litter dust and feces particles can enter the air and cause health issues.
 Also, you should never dump your litter outside or try to burn it.